czbiohub-sf/MIDAS/docs/overview.rst

 However, in the past few years, the number of sequenced microbial genomes have increased vastly, in particular with the addition of metagenome-assembled genomes (MAGs) sequenced from varied habitats.
-Therefore, it is necessary to update MIDAS 2.0 reference database accordingly.
+Therefore, it is necessary to update MIDAS2 reference database accordingly.
 On the other hand, processing the large amount of available genome sequences poses a significant computational challenge.

-For MIDAS 2.0, instead of generating the species clusters from scratch, we take advantage of two published collections of prokaryotic genome databases, and build the new MIDASDB for both.
+For MIDAS2, instead of generating the species clusters from scratch, we take advantage of two published collections of prokaryotic genome databases, and build the new MIDASDB for both.